julioeli86/Business-Analysis-Method-with-R/README.md

 # Testing the Hypotheses

-The case study used a [survey] (https://www.surveymonkey.com/r/995CQV3) of 10 questions.
-The [survey] (https://www.surveymonkey.com/r/995CQV3) was posted using the surveymonkey.com website platform.
-The [survey] (https://www.surveymonkey.com/r/995CQV3) was sent to a total of 46 individual farms within the United States.
-In addition, the [survey] (https://www.surveymonkey.com/r/995CQV3) was posted to 11 Facebook Groups with a total of 64,800 members as per Facebook-provided data.
-The [survey] (https://www.surveymonkey.com/r/995CQV3) questions were collected between April and May 2021.
-The online [survey] (https://www.surveymonkey.com/r/995CQV3) can be accessed [here] (https://www.surveymonkey.com/r/995CQV3).
+The case study used a [survey](https://www.surveymonkey.com/r/995CQV3) of 10 questions.
+The [survey](https://www.surveymonkey.com/r/995CQV3) was posted using the surveymonkey.com website platform.
+The [survey](https://www.surveymonkey.com/r/995CQV3) was sent to a total of 46 individual farms within the United States.
+In addition, the [survey](https://www.surveymonkey.com/r/995CQV3) was posted to 11 Facebook Groups with a total of 64,800 members as per Facebook-provided data.
+The [survey](https://www.surveymonkey.com/r/995CQV3) questions were collected between April and May 2021.
+The online [survey](https://www.surveymonkey.com/r/995CQV3) can be accessed [here](https://www.surveymonkey.com/r/995CQV3).
 The ten survey questions and variable combinations can be seen below, See Table 1.

 # REFERENCES